olmadsen/beta-system/README.md

 You should thus not contact Mjølner Informatics.
 You may perhaps raise an issue at GitHub.
 You may also contact Ole Lehrmann Madsen at `olm@cs.au.dk`, but there is no guarantee for an answer.
+We are working on eliminating messages referring to Mjølner Informatics.

 # Installing The qBeta System